alevan22/alevan22/Projects/Automating AWS Services-Scripting &AWS CLI/README.md

 # Automating AWS Services with Scripting and the AWS CLI

 This lab demonstrates how to automate AWS service operations using the AWS Console, CLI, and SDK.
-You’ll gain hands-on experience in infrastructure automation, secure access, scripting, and cost optimization using Python, EC2, S3, CloudWatch, and more.
+Gaining hands-on experience in infrastructure automation, secure access, scripting, and cost optimization using Python, EC2, S3, CloudWatch, and more.

 ---